Oshadha-Nimantha/PlantAutomationSystem/README.md

 2. **Monitor and Control**:
     - The system will display the temperature and humidity on the LCD.
-    - The fan and watering system will activate based on the monitored conditions.
+    - The watering system will automatically functioning according to the sensor readings and thresholds.

 ## Configuration

-- Adjust the thresholds for soil moisture, temperature, and light levels in the code as needed to suit your specific requirements.
+- Adjust the thresholds for soil moisture,in the code as needed to suit your specific requirements.

 ## Contributing